4 Things to Do at Cave Springs Park: Kid-Friendly Hiking

 Looking for a way to get your family out of the house and active?
-Take a hike with your family at Cave Springs in Raytown, MO!
+There are many hiking trails around Kansas City, like Cave Springs Park in Raytown, MO!

 …who knew there were caves near Kansas City?

-One of our favorite weekend activities is to explore the various hiking trails around Kansas City.
-One of the most unique hikes near Kansas City is Cave Springs in Raytown.
+One of the most unique hikes near Kansas City is Cave Springs in Raytown…

-Cave Spring is also a great place for a picnic.
+Cave Spring is also a great place for a picnic – there are dedicated picnic areas scattered around the park.
 You can check out these other fun picnic spots near you too!

 Things to Do at Cave Springs: